Icosahedral tiling of the sphere (click to view PDF)

 Implementing the solution

 I think there’s nothing like actually doing something for yourself so I decided to check my calculations by writing a short python script to implement the icosahedral solution of the quintic.
-For minimalists, there is a short script for solving quintics in Bring-Jerrard form available for download here (also shown below) and for those interested in the more general solution there is also a corresponding script available here.
-I am happy to report that both work!
+This repo contains a script that implements the solution in Bring-Jerrard (also shown below) as well as in the more general form.

 import mpmath, numpy as N def nabla(cc): return N.exp(N.log(cc**4 + 256 + 0j)/2) def Z(cc): return (2*1728 + cc**4*(207 + cc**4) - cc*cc*(81 + cc**4)*nabla(cc))/(2*1728) def z(ZZ): mpmath.mp.dps = 20 return N.exp(-N.log(1728*ZZ) / 5) * mpmath.hyp2f1(31.0/60, 11.0/60, 6.0/5, 1.0/ZZ) /\ mpmath.hyp2f1(19.0/60, -1.0/60, 4.0/5, 1.0/ZZ) def HB(zz): return (zz**4 - 3*zz**3 - zz**2 + 3*zz + 1) *\ (zz**8 + 4*zz**7 + 7*zz**6 + 2*zz**5 + 15*zz**4 - 2*zz**3 + 7*zz**2 - 4*zz + 1) def D(zz): return -1 + 2*zz + 5*zz**2 + 5*zz**4 - 2*zz**5 - zz**6 def f(zz): u = zz**5 return zz*(-1 + u * (11 + u)) def T(zz): u = zz**5 return 1 + u * (-522 + u * (-10005 + u * u * (-10005 + u * (522 + u)))) def y(cc): ys = eps = N.exp(2*N.pi*1j / 5) zz = z(Z(cc)) for n in range(5): ys.append(-cc * f(zz) / HB(zz) -\ (7*cc*cc + 9*nabla(cc))/(2*cc**5 + 2*648*cc)*D(zz)*T(zz)/(HB(zz)*f(zz)**2)) zz *= eps return [(yy, abs(yy**5 + 5*yy + cc)) for yy in ys] for (z, err) in y(-2.8234): # Randomly chosen value for quintic (see xkcd #221). print '%.6f + %.6fi (%.10f)' % (z.real, z.imag, err)